Buyout firm Apollo to double credit assets

-NEW YORK Private equity group Apollo Global Management LLC (APO.N) said it would buy asset manager Stone Tower Capital LLC, almost doubling its credit assets under management and making capital markets its largest business.
+NEW YORK, Dec 16 Private equity group Apollo Global Management LLC (APO.N) said it would buy asset manager Stone Tower Capital LLC, almost doubling its credit assets under management and making capital markets its largest business.

 Apollo has led the drive among big private equity firms such as Blackstone Group LP (BX.N) and KKR & Co LP (KKR.N) to expand beyond their dealmaking roots into alternative assets.

-Apollo agreed to merge Stone Tower into its operations, boosting its assets under management in credit by $17 billion to about $39 billion.
-Stone Tower invests mostly in senior debt through a plethora of U.S. corporate credit funds on behalf of separately managed accounts.
+Apollo agreed to merge Stone Tower, an investor mostly in senior debt running a plethora of U.S. corporate credit funds through separately managed accounts, into its operations, boosting its assets under management in credit by $17 billion to about $39 billion.

 With banks tightening their purse strings and shedding assets to meet more stringent capital requirements, private equity groups involved in credit investment see major opportunities in the sector.